cardano-scaling/hydra/sample-node-config/aws/README.md

 # Example Hydra Node Infrastructure

-This directory contains some [Terraform](https://www.hashicorp.com/products/terraform) and AWS based infrastructure code to setup a single [Hydra node](https://hydra.family/head-protocol/docs/getting-started/installation) connected to a [Cardano node](https://docs.cardano.org/getting-started/installing-the-cardano-node) running on `preview` testnet.
+This directory contains some [Terraform](https://www.hashicorp.com/products/terraform) and AWS based infrastructure code to setup a single [Hydra node](https://hydra.family/head-protocol/docs/getting-started/installation) connected to a [Cardano node](https://docs.cardano.org/getting-started/installing-the-cardano-node) running on `preprod` testnet.
 It's not a complete turnkey solution and requires some tweaking and parameterisation to be completely usable but we thought it would be good starting point for new Hydra users.

 ### Pre-requisites
 - you have access to an aws account with root priviledges.